nauxray/figuart-frontend/README.md

     - Once the order has been successfully cancelled, the page should re-fetch the orders history.
 After the loading is done, it should show that the order was cancelled and should no longer appear on the page.

+12. Test that user can update a shipped order to `COMPLETED` status once they have received the products.

+    - Go to the user account page.
+Scroll down to find the order history section.

+    - Find a shipped order.
+It should show a link on the right side that says "Order Received".
+Click on it.

+    - Once the order has been updated, the page should re-fetch the orders history.
+After the loading is done, it should show that the order status was changed to `COMPLETED`.

 ## Technologies Used

 1. ReactJS for frontend